Cassette dripping onto desks: drain sludge, not a crack

 What we were told

 Water has been dripping from the indoor unit onto the desks below.
-Another company said the drain pan had cracked from age, so the unit had to be lowered from the ceiling for a pan replacement.
+Desks have had to be moved and a bucket put underneath, and the water keeps coming whenever the unit is running.
 The unit is old, so full replacement was also on the table.

 What we checked